markkornelsen/JUnit5Practice/README.md

 - *note the colon (:) used to separate the directories containing the test classes and the classes under tests*

 #### Maven
-- The surefire plug-in configure in the pom file allows maven to run JUnit5 tests as expected with ```mvn clean test```
+- The surefire plug-in configured in the pom file allows maven to run JUnit5 tests with ```mvn clean test```

 ## New Annotations